Trippin' on Sunshine

-"Trippin' on Sunshine" is the debut single by British electronic music duo Pizzaman, consisting of John Reid and Norman Cook, released in 1994 from their only album, Pizzamania (1995).
+"Trippin' on Sunshine" is the debut single by British electronic music duo Pizzaman, consisting of John Reid and Norman Cook, released in October 1994, by labels Loaded Records and Cowboy Records, as the first single from their only album, Pizzamania (1995).
 The "You, me, all of us, are looking for the key..." vocal sample in the song is taken from the 1968 single "World of Love" by Canadian R&B/soul band Mandala.
 And the "Trippin' on Sunshine" vocal sample is from "Accapella Sunshine" by Rockers Revenge featuring Donnie Calvin.

 It peaked at number 33 on the UK Singles Chart, but after the success of the duo's next singles, "Sex on the Streets" and "Happiness", the song was re-released in 1996, this time peaking at number 18.
 It is their highest-charting single to date.
 It also reached number two on the UK Dance Chart and number 26 in Scotland.

 Critical reception

-James Hamilton from Music Week described the 1996 re-release of the song as "Norman Cook's exuberant salsa kicker from summer 1994 swirlingly builds through hoarse roaring, reedy organ and a Rocker's Revenge refrain in its exciting original 0-127.9-0bpm Pizzaman Club Mix".
+Larry Flick from Billboard magazine wrote, "This time, he [Norman Cook] lifts punters into the air with 'Tripping on Sunshine', a jam that deftly melds a thick house vibe with racing rave aggression and tight trance rhythm precision.
+Ultimately pretty bright stuff".
+Andy Beevers from Music Week's RM Dance Update noted, "Norman Cook's latest is a stridently upbeat track that manages to be bubbly without being lightweight.
+The driving keyboards alternate with summery latin themes, while the vocals consist of a hippyish rant and the breezy title line."
+In his weekly RM dance column, James Hamilton named it a "Norman Cook's hoarsely started swirling and building breezy Latin flavoured 0-127.9-0bpm romp".
+Upon the 1996 re-release, he wrote that "Norman Cook's exuberant salsa kicker from summer 1994 swirlingly builds through hoarse roaring, reedy organ and a Rocker's Revenge refrain in its exciting original 0-127.9-0bpm Pizzaman Club Mix".

 Music video

 A music video was produced to promote the song, directed by American filmmaker and photojournalist Michael Dominic.
-It was later published on YouTube in June 2010.
+It was later made available on YouTube in 2010.